 (5) The judges may determine the validity for racing purposes of any lease, transfer, or agreement pertaining to ownership of a horse and may call for adequate evidence of ownership at any time.

 (6) The judges may declare a horse ineligible to race if the ownership or control of the horse is in question.

 Section 7.
+Starter.
 A fair shall use a licensed starter with adequate equipment.

 (2) A fair shall, upon request, make a full accounting of the entry fees to the commission.

 Section 9.
+Application for a License.
 A fair shall apply to the commission for a license to conduct a harness racing event and for approval of funds by December 15 of the year prior to the year of the event.
 At the time of application, the request for pari-mutuel wagering shall be included.

 Section 10.
+Changes in Racing Program.
 A fair shall have the right to change the order of its program and to postpone or cancel an event due to bad weather or unavoidable cause.
-If a race is canceled entry fees shall be refunded.
+If a race is canceled because of lack of entries, entry fees shall be refunded.

 Section 11.
-An early closing event, and all divisions of that event, shall race a single heat at a distance of one (1) mile and shall be contested for a purse approved by the commission annually.
+Early Closers.
+(1) An early closing event, and all divisions of that event, shall race a single heat at a distance of one (1) mile and shall be contested for a purse approved by the commission on an annual basis.

 Section 13.
+Points Distribution.
 (1) Points shall be awarded in an early closing race, and any division of an early closing race, as follows:

 (a) First place finisher - fifty (50) points;